Tornjak History/Origin

 Tornjak owners frequently highlight the breed’s strong loyalty and affection.
-These dogs love being around their human companions and naturally act like protective guardian dogs.
+These dogs are one of the dog breeds that love being around their human companions and naturally act like protective guardian dogs.

 Despite their strength and athleticism, Tornjaks have a calm temperament and enjoy spending quality time with their family just as much as more active pursuits.
 Known for their intelligence, they respond well to training and form deep bonds with their owners.